-There are two basic types of rounds imperial and metric.
-Imperial rounds are also known as GNAS (AGB used to be called the Grand National Archery Society) or English rounds (if you dont live in the UK), whilst metric rounds are known as FITA (WA used to be called Fédération Internationale de Tir à l’Arc) or WA (World Archery) rounds.
+There are two basic types of rounds Imperial and Metric.
+Imperial rounds were also known as GNAS (AGB used to be called the Grand National Archery Society) or English rounds (if you dont live in the UK).
+Whilst metric were known as FITA (World Archery used to be called Fédération Internationale de Tir à l’Arc) or, more commonly these days, WA (World Archery) rounds.

-Most rounds use four main face sizes; they have a diameter of 122cm, 80cm, 60cm and 40cm (boss and faces assumed to be full sized).
-The 122cm face fills the boss, one 80cm face fits on the boss, two 60cm faces fit on the boss, and finally four 40cm faces can be fitted on the boss in a 2×2 layout.
+Most rounds use four main face sizes.
+These have a diameter of 122cm, 80cm, 60cm and 40cm assuming the faces are full sized.
+The 122cm face fills a full size boss, one 80cm face fits on the boss, two 60cm faces fit on the boss side by side, and finally four 40cm faces can be fitted on the boss in a 2×2 layout.
 However, as with everything in archery, there are a few exceptions.

 Imperial Outdoor Rounds

 Metric Outdoor Rounds

-Again there are metric and imperial rounds when shooting indoors but there are far fewer rounds when compared to outdoors.
-The following table lists all the recognised indoor rounds.
-It shows the number of dozen at each distance and face size.
-There are a variety of different faces but the most common are the 60cm and 40cm faces.
-All as shot with 10 zone scoring with the exception of the Worcester which is shot with a 16 inch, 5 zone target (actually a field face – white dot for 5 points and rest of the target is black with 4,3,2 and 1point bands separated with faint white lines.
-Five arrow ends are shot rather than the usual 3).
+When shooting indoors there are Metric and Imperial rounds but there are far fewer rounds when compared to outdoors given we only have sports hall sizes to play with.
+The variation in rounds tends to be in face size and number of arrows to be shot.
+Full size faces are usually 60cm and 40cm.
+All are shot with 10 zone scoring with the exception of the Worcester which is shot with a 16 inch, 5 zone target (actually a field face – white dot for 5 points and rest of the target is black with 4,3,2 and 1point bands separated with faint white lines.
+Five arrow ends are shot rather than the usual 3 in this competition.

 Shooting a Round